jatinjainn/Lost-and-found/README.md

 Event Management: Provides a platform for large events, such as festivals or conferences, where attendees can report lost items and help each other recover belongings.

-Disaster Response: Serves as a valuable tool in disaster-stricken area, allowing individuals to report lost items when traditional communication methods are compromised.
+Disaster Response: Serves as a valuable tool in disaster-stricken areas, allowing individuals to report lost items when traditional communication methods are compromised.

 ##License: